msukkari/TableFlip/README.md

 #TableFlip

 TableFlip is a 3D table flipping simulator I made in my free time.
 The main purpose of this project was to challenge my knowledge of graphics programming (using OpenGL), as well as to get some hands-on experience with collision detection and physics.

+#Building

+Open the solution file and make sure that the build configuration is set to Release:x86

 #Graphics